Searching for a squark LSP of the first two families at the LHC: Squark LSP Phenomenology

 As discussed in Appendix~\ref{appendix}, $U^V$ is the matrix which diagonalizes the mass matrix for the neutral fermions, and the above entries $U^V_{i4}$, $U^V_{i5}$ and {$U^V_{i6}$}, corresponding to the mixing between neutrinos and bino, winos and neutral higgsino $\widetilde H^0_d$, respectively, can be approximated as

 where $U^{\text{ {PMNS}}}_{il}$ are the entries of the PMNS matrix, with $i$ and $l$ neutrino physical and flavour indices, respectively.
 In addition, we use in these formulas $m_{\widetilde{u},\widetilde{d}}\gg m_{u,d}$.
+The decay widths given by Eqs.~\ref{gamma-bnu}-\ref{eq:up left decay} are the dominant ones, in good agreement with the results and figures presented in section~\ref{sec:results}.
 Let us remark nevertheless that the results of Section~\ref{sec:results} have been obtained using the full numerical computation of decay widths, taking also into account the small contamination between left and right squarks.
 We have also checked numerically that loop corrections for squark decays are negligible, since the dominant ones are two body decays.